-The European Union’s market share of chemical sales has declined since 2008, when it led the world in the production of chemicals.
-Despite China’s ascendance, the European chemical industry accounted for EUR 565 billion in sales and is still regarded as highly innovative.
+The European Union’s market share of chemical sales has declined since 2008 when it led the world in the production of chemicals.
+Despite China’s ascendance, the European chemical industry accounted for EUR 565 billion in sales and is still highly innovative.

 - Raw materials, their source, price and contribution to the product;

 - Product formulations and compositions;

 - R&D and marketing innovation, including information relating to research and development into new products and product improvements and new marketing plans and marketing materials;

 - Application know-how, including information on how to best use chemicals in combination with other products, in certain applications, in certain environments, in synthesizing new products, etc.